-I am a researcher and lecturer at University of Potsdam, Germany, teaching game and media studies in the European Media Studies program which is a unique collaborative project between University of Potsdam (Arts and Media Department) and University of Applied Sciences Potsdam (Design Department).
-I am coordinating the Digital Games Research Center at the University of Potsdam (DIGAREC) and I am involved in the Gamephilosophy Network as well as the organization of the annual Philosophy of Computer Games Conference in changing capacities.
+I am assistant professor teaching and researching game and media studies in the joint program European Media Studies of University of Potsdam (Arts and Media Department) and University of Applied Sciences Potsdam (Design Department).
+I am also coordinating the Digital Games Research Center (DIGAREC) and I am involved in the Gamephilosophy Network as well as the organization of the annual Philosophy of Computer Games Conference in changing capacities.

 My research focuses on the meaning and structures of games and play, as well as game and play philosophy.
 I am further interested in art games, media philosophy, systems theory and metaphor theory.
 Currently I am working on existential ludology (with Dr. Olli Leino, City University of Hong Kong) and in-game photography (with Marco de Mutiis, Fotomuseum Winterthur, Switzerland).

 I have taught more than 20 classes on undergraduate and graduate level at universities in Denmark, Hong Kong, and Germany in the areas of game culture studies, game studies, and media aesthetics on subjects like introduction to game studies, game art, game culture, in-game photography, game criticism, theories of media aesthetics, media theory, play theory, islands in computer games, ecological approaches to computer games, ludification, gamification, and others.

 I was Postdoctoral Fellow at the School of Creative Media at the City University of Hong Kong.
 I have earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies.
 My PhD project was supervised by Espen Aarseth.